freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 This increases the security of the conversion process dramatically, making it harder for an attacker to rely on known and patched exploits in our stack.

-In order to ensure the sandbox image is trusted, we sign it with [cosign](https://www.sigstore.dev/) signatures, and check them against a key distributed in the Dangerzone application.
+In order to ensure the sandbox image is trusted, we sign it with [Cosign CLI](https://github.com/sigstore/cosign), which is part of the greater [Sigstore](https://www.sigstore.dev/) ecosystem, and verify it against a key distributed in the Dangerzone application.

 ## Install updates